 Morgan Stanley's profit doubles as bond-trading revenue surges

-Wall Street bank Morgan Stanley's quarterly profit doubled, helped by a bump in trading activity following the U.S. presidential election.
+Wall Street bank Morgan Stanley's profit doubled in the last quarter of the year, far exceeding expectations, as trading activity surged following the U.S. presidential election.

 - Posted 17 Jan 2017 20:10

-REUTERS: Wall Street bank Morgan Stanley's quarterly profit doubled, helped by a bump in trading activity following the U.S. presidential election.
+REUTERS: Wall Street bank Morgan Stanley's profit doubled in the last quarter of the year, far exceeding expectations, as trading activity surged following the U.S. presidential election.

-Analysts on average had expected a profit of 65 cents per share, according to Thomson Reuters I/B/E/S, although it was not immediately clear if this was comparable to the reported figures.
+Analysts on average had expected a profit of 65 cents per share, according to Thomson Reuters I/B/E/S.

-Trading in debt securities and stocks soared in the wake of Donald Trump's surprise election victory on Nov.
+Trading in debt securities and stocks shot up in the wake of Donald Trump's surprise election victory on Nov.
 8 as investors took the view that he would push policies that would boost the U.S. economy and kindle inflation.

-Revenue in the bank's fixed-income business rose to US$1.5 billion from US$550 million in the quarter.
+Revenue in the bank's fixed-income business jumped to US$1.5 billion in the quarter from US$550 million in the same period last year, an increase of about 173 percent.

 JPMorgan Chase & Co , the No. 1 U.S. bank by assets, reported a 31 percent rise fixed-income revenue last week, while second-ranked Bank of America Corp said its revenue from trading fixed-income securities, currencies and commodities rose 12 percent.